 Sector: Household Products

-Rio Tinto plc is the British part of the an Anglo-Australian multinational metals and mining corporations that is also listed in the Australian Stock Exchange and a top constituents of the ASX index.
+Rio Tinto PLC is the British part of the Anglo-Australian multinational metals and mining corporation that is also listed in the Australian Stock Exchange and a top constituent of the ASX index.
 Founded in 1873, Rio Tinto has evolved to become a leader in the extraction of minerals, especially aluminium, iron ore, copper, uranium and diamonds, and developed operations in refining, particularly for bauxite and iron ore.
 With global presence, Rio Tinto is primarily operating in Australia and Canada.

 Sector: Household Products

-Lloyds Bank plc is a retail and commercial bank.
-Evolved from the Bank of Scotland founded in 1695, Lloyds Banking Group hes developed its activities in retail banking, commercial banking, life, pensions and insurance, wealth management and international operations in the U.S., Europe, the Middle East and Asia.
+Lloyds Bank PLC is a retail and commercial bank.
+Evolved from the Bank of Scotland founded in 1695, Lloyds Banking Group has developed its activities in retail banking, commercial banking, life, pensions and insurance, wealth management and international operations in the U.S., Europe, the Middle East and Asia.

-Website: lloydsbankinggroup.com – Market cap.: £ 39.4 Billions – Stock symbol: LLOY
+Website: lloydsbankinggroup.com – Market cap.: £ 39.4 Billion – Stock symbol: LLOY

-BHP Group plc is the British arm of the an Anglo-Australian multinational mining, metals and petroleum corporation that is also listed in the Australian Stock Exchange and a top constituents of the ASX index.
+BHP Group PLC is the British arm of the Anglo-Australian multinational mining, metals and petroleum corporation that is also listed in the Australian Stock Exchange and a top constituent of the ASX index.
 BHP is involved in the exploration, production and processing of minerals, especially coal, iron ore, copper and manganese ore, and the exploration, production and refining of hydrocarbons.

-RELX plc, also known as RELX Group, is a multinational information and analytics company.
-RELX Group is engaged in four busines segments: scientific, technical and medical, under the Elsevier brand, risk and business analytics, under the LexisNexis Risk Solutions and Reed Business Information brands, legal, under the LexisNexis brand, and exhibitions, under the Reed Exhibitions brand.
+RELX PLC, also known as RELX Group, is a multinational information and analytics company.
+RELX Group is engaged in four business segments: scientific, technical and medical, under the Elsevier brand, risk and business analytics, under the LexisNexis Risk Solutions and Reed Business Information brands, legal, under the LexisNexis brand, and exhibitions, under the Reed Exhibitions brand.

-National Grid plc is a multinational electricity and gas utility company.
-It primarily operates in electricity transmission and gas distribution in the United Kingdom and United States, managing operations directly or through subsidiary companies.
+National Grid PLC is a multinational electricity and gas utility company.
+It primarily operates in electricity transmission and gas distribution in the United Kingdom and the United States, managing operations directly or through subsidiary companies.

 Sector: Support Services

-BT Group plc, trading as BT and formerly British Telecom, is a multinational telecommunications company.
+BT Group PLC, trading as BT and formerly British Telecom, is a multinational telecommunications company.
 Tracing its origins to 1846, BT has grown to operate in about 180 countries.
-Leader in the UK, BT provides fixed-line, broadband and mobile services, together with subscription television and IT services.
+The leader in the UK, BT provides fixed-line, broadband and mobile services, together with subscription television and IT services.

-Website: imperialbrandsplc.com – Market cap.: £ 22.6 Billions – Stock symbol: IMB
+Website: imperialbrandsPLC.com – Market cap.: £ 22.6 Billion – Stock symbol: IMB

 Sector: Support Services